Sunday, July 25, 2021

 "Other claims of theological contradiction are circular, such as the claim that Second Maccabees is not inspired because it records the “unbiblical practice” of praying for the dead.
 But Protestants only say the practice is “unbiblical” because they do not regard Second Maccabees as part of the Bible.
 If Second Maccabees is inspired, however, then praying for the dead is a biblical practice even if it is only described in one book of the Bible.
 To make a comparison, the Gospel of Matthew is the only book in the Bible that records a Trinitarian baptismal command (28:19), but that doesn’t make such a command unbiblical."

 The accusation is not circular reasoning if it can be shown that the practice of praying to the dead is inconsistent with biblical witness on the matter.
 Does the Roman Catholic Church accept the inspiration of 2 Maccabees in order to justify its dogmas?
 That seems like a fair question to ask.
 2 Esdras 7:105 is an apocryphal text that expressly contradicts the idea of prayers for the dead.
-Why did that reference not end up being included in the Roman Catholic canon?
+Why did that not end up being included in the Roman Catholic canon?

 "Finally, some Protestant apologists say the deuterocanonical books are not inspired because they are inferior in style to the protocanonical books of Scripture.
 Raymond Surburg writes, “When a comparison is instituted of the style of the Apocrypha with the style of the Biblical Hebrew Old Testament writings, there is a considerable inferiority, shown by the stiffness, lack of originality and artificiality of expression characterizing the apocryphal books.”— But this is a wholly subjective criterion that, if taken seriously, would put Shakespeare in the Bible and take books like Numbers or Philemon out of it."

 Literary criticism alone is not sufficient to either confirm or deny the canonicity of any books of the Bible.
 Even so, Trent Horn's statement about adding Shakespeare or removing any text from the Bible upon deeming extra-biblical texts to be of inferior quality does not follow.
 It is the product of an extremely skeptical approach which, if taken seriously, would render impossible the analysis of any written text.
-We cannot come to conclusions about anything without subjectively using our powers of reason to weigh evidence in ruling out various possibilities.
+We cannot come to conclusions about anything without subjectively using our powers of reason to weigh evidence in ruling out competing truth claims.